backand/docs/slate_docs/source/includes/_sdk.md

 ## Installation

-*Note: In most cases, the Vanilla SDK will be installed as a part of another, platform-specific SDK.
-However, if you wish to include it directly in your project, follow these instructions*
+<aside class="notice">In most cases, the Vanilla SDK will be installed as a part of another, platform-specific SDK.
+However, if you wish to include it directly in your project, follow these instructions</aside>

 To install the Vanilla SDK, use the correct command for your dependency management platform: